Learning Preferences from Conjoint Data: A Hybrid Structural Deep Learning Approach: Theoretical Framework

 \end{enumerate}

-The preference vectors also support a number of additional structural quantities that may be of interest depending on the application, including: consumer surplus via the closed-form welfare measure of \citet{mcfadden1981econometric}, indifference sets that map individual-specific substitution patterns geometrically, preference clustering via $k$-means or other algorithms applied to $\hat{\bfbeta}(\bfZ_i) \in \mathbb{R}^p$, preference inequality measures such as $\Var(\hat\beta_k(\bfZ_i))$ or Gini coefficients, decisiveness measures $|(\bfX_A - \bfX_B)^\top \hat{\bfbeta}(\bfZ_i)|$ capturing the strength of preference for a given profile comparison, and the \textit{majority preference function}---for any profile pair $(A, B)$, the fraction of respondents whose deterministic utility index $(\bfX_A - \bfX_B)^\top \hat{\bfbeta}(\bfZ_i) > 0$.\footnote{Unlike logit choice probabilities, the majority preference function abstracts from idiosyncratic taste shocks and directly addresses the concern raised by \citet{abramson2022} that the AMCE can indicate the opposite of the true majority preference.
-See also our discussion of this criticism below.} We refer the reader to \citet{train2009discrete}, \citet{louviere2000stated}, and \citet{green1990conjoint} for detailed treatments of these quantities.
+The preference vectors also support consumer surplus \citep{mcfadden1981econometric}, preference clustering, inequality measures, and the \textit{majority preference function}---for any pair $(A, B)$, the fraction of respondents with $(\bfX_A - \bfX_B)^\top \hat{\bfbeta}_i > 0$.\footnote{Unlike logit choice probabilities, the majority preference function abstracts from idiosyncratic taste shocks and directly addresses the concern raised by \citet{abramson2022voter} that the AMCE can indicate the opposite of the true majority preference.} See \citet{train2009discrete}, \citet{louviere2000stated}, and \citet{green1990conjoint} for detailed treatments.

-\paragraph{Relations to the AMCE.} As noted above, the structural AME recovers the AMCE under correct specification, so the structural model complements rather than replaces what \citet{bansak2023amce} show is a valuable estimand that maps directly to aggregate vote shares.
-The key limitation of the AMCE is that it estimates the effect of one attribute marginalized over all others and therefore cannot recover the joint preference vector for a given respondent.
-This means it cannot deliver marginal rates of substitution, counterfactual choice probabilities for complete profiles, compensating differentials, attribute importance decompositions, or preference polarization---each of which is a functional of $\bfbeta(\bfZ_i)$.
-Conditional AMCEs interact treatment indicators with covariates or estimate the AMCE within subgroups \citep{hainmueller2014causal, leeper2020measuring}, but they still average within subgroups rather than recovering individual-level preferences.
-Relatedly, \citet{delacuesta2022} note that under preference heterogeneity the AMCE depends on the profile-randomization distribution and is not a structural parameter of the utility model, and \citet{abramson2022} show that the AMCE can indicate the opposite of the true majority preference---a quantity the structural approach point-identifies for each respondent.
-Section~\ref{sec:applications} illustrates these distinctions in practice.
+\paragraph{Relations to the AMCE.} The AMCE, which \citet{bansak2023amce} show maps to aggregate vote shares, marginalizes one attribute over all others and so cannot recover the joint vector $\bfbeta_i$ or its functionals---MRS, counterfactual choice probabilities, compensating differentials, importance, polarization; conditional AMCEs \citep{hainmueller2014causal, leeper2020measuring} still average within subgroups. \citet{delacuesta2022improving} show the AMCE is design-dependent under heterogeneity, and \citet{abramson2022voter} that it can reverse the majority preference because it reflects preference intensity, not direction alone.
+Section~\ref{sec:applications} illustrates these distinctions.